Information Security Policy

 - 9 Revision Dates

-1.1 Appalachian State University will develop, implement, and maintain a comprehensive Information Security Plan to help safeguard the confidentiality, integrity, and availability of campus information resources and address security requirements defined by University of North Carolina policies, state and federal laws, and relevant contractual obligations.
+1.1 Appalachian State University will develop, implement, and maintain a comprehensive Information Security Program to help safeguard the confidentiality, integrity, and availability of campus information resources and address security requirements defined by University of North Carolina policies, state and federal laws, and relevant contractual obligations.

 2.1 This policy applies to all Appalachian State University employees, students, and affiliates.